Budgeting your trip…

 - Vaccinations: Ask your local doctor about the necessary vaccinations.
 Prices vary depending on your place of residence and what you need.
 A good starting price can be $100.

 - Backpack: These can range between $80 and $300+.
 It all depends on the brand, design, and capacity.
 A good price range for a decent to good backpack is $100 to $200.
 I don’t recommend spending on an extremely expensive backpack.
 Being expensive doesn’t mean it’s better.
 Just get a backpack that fits you and that meets all your needs.
 See more tips on how to choose a backpack.

 - Toiletries: How much you spend on toiletries depends on what you use and like.
 You can get generic stuff from discount stores like Target and Wal-Mart and save a lot of money, or you can get branded stuff at a higher price.
 It all depends on you.
 But a safe range goes between $50 and $100.
 Keep in mind that you should buy travel size toiletries.
 First, it won’t take much space on your backpack; second, you could take your backpack as a carry-on on your flight.
 Find a list of toiletries on this Packing Check List.

 - Other Accessories: Some essentials like and umbrella, flashlight, poncho, utensils, power converter, money belt, and many other stuff that might be specifically necessary for your trip.
 A good range can be between $75 and $150.

-- Airplane Ticket: A good range for short flights can be between $200 and $600, and long range between $700 and $1500+.
-The Airline industry is highly volatile, so prices vary everyday.
+- Airplane Ticket: The average price for short flights can be between $150 and $600, and for long flights between $700 and $1500+.
+The Airline industry is highly volatile, so prices vary every day.
 See tips on finding a good airfare.